dsc-iem/WoC-Project-Ideas/README.md

       * Tech Stack: OBS Documentation and Batch Scripting.

-  3. **Adding SDK for Python or C:** Fake stream is implemented in OS specific shell scripts.
+  3. **Adding SDK for C or C++ or Python:** Fake stream is implemented in OS specific shell scripts.
 Having a simple SDK will allow users to simply import fake-stream and integrate it with their own scripts or programs.
 For now one can work on creating sdks for Linux only.

       * Tech Stack: FFMPEG libraries for C and Python.